MD-Studio/cerise-mdstudio-das5/README.md

 If this is the first time you run this Cerise specialisation, it will stage a bunch of files to a directory named `.cerise` in your home directory on DAS-5.
-Uploading is very slow (this is in the process of being fixed), so it may take five or six minutes for the service to start processing jobs.
+This may take a bit of time, so it may take a moment for the service to start processing jobs.
 You can submit them right away though.

 Note that inserting the user name and password via an environment variable is not ideal, amongst others it leaves a copy of them in your `~/.bash_history`